MakieOrg/Website/src/blogposts/raycore/post.md

 The flexibility to write a high-performance ray tracer in a high-level language opens up exciting possibilities:

-* **Use automatic differentiation** to optimize scene parameters or light placement
+* **Use automatic differentiation** to get gradients for training ML models
 * **Plug in new optimizations seamlessly** without fighting a type system or rewriting core algorithms
 * **Democratize working on high-performance ray tracing** - contributions don't require C++ expertise and the code base is fairly small
 * **Rapid experimentation** - test new ideas without lengthy compile cycles

 ## What is Raycore.jl?

 Raycore is a focused library that does one thing well: fast ray-triangle intersections with BVH acceleration.
 It provides the building blocks for ray tracing applications without imposing a particular rendering architecture.

 ### Core Features